Fritz X

-Fritz X was the most common name for a German guided anti-ship glide bomb used during World War II.
-Fritz X was the world's first precision guided weapon deployed in combat and the first to sink a ship in combat.
+Fritz X was a German guided anti-ship glide bomb used during World War II.
+Developed alongside the Henschel Hs 293, Fritz X was one of the first precision guided weapons deployed in combat.
 Fritz X was a nickname used both by Allied and Luftwaffe personnel.
 Alternative names include Ruhrstahl SD 1400 X, Kramer X-1, PC 1400X or FX 1400 (the latter, along with the unguided PC 1400 Fritz nickname, is the origin for the name "Fritz X").

 History

 Fritz X was a further development of the PC 1400 (Panzersprengbombe, Cylindrisch 1,400 kg) armour-piercing high-explosive bomb, itself bearing the nickname Fritz.
-It was a penetration weapon intended to be used against armored targets such as heavy cruisers and battleships.
+It was a penetration weapon intended to be used against armoured targets such as heavy cruisers and battleships.
 It was given a more aerodynamic nose, four stub wings, and a box-shaped tail unit consisting of a roughly 12-sided annular set of fixed surfaces and a cruciform tail with thick surfaces within the annulus, which contained the Fritz X's aerodynamic controls.

-The Luftwaffe recognized the difficulty of hitting moving ships during the Spanish Civil War.
-Dipl. engineer Max Kramer, who worked at the Deutsche Versuchsanstalt für Luftfahrt (DVL) had been experimenting since 1938 with remote-controlled free-falling 250 kg bombs and in 1939 fitted radio-controlled spoilers.
+The Luftwaffe recognised the difficulty of hitting moving ships during the Spanish Civil War.
+German engineer Max Kramer, who worked at the Deutsche Versuchsanstalt für Luftfahrt (DVL), had been experimenting since 1938 with remote-controlled free-falling 250 kg bombs and in 1939 fitted radio-controlled spoilers.
 In 1940, Ruhrstahl AG was invited to join the development, since they already had experience in the development and production of unguided bombs.

-Fritz X was guided by a Kehl-Strasbourg radio control link, which sent signals to the movable spoilers in the thick vertical and horizontal tail fin surfaces, within the annular tail fin structure.
-This control system was also used for the unarmored, rocket-boosted Henschel Hs 293 anti-ship ordnance, itself first deployed on 25 August 1943.
-The Straßburg receiver antenna installations on the Fritz X were aerodynamically integrated into the trailing edge of the annular surfaces of the tail fin, non-metallically encapsulated within a quartet of "bulged" sections in the trailing edge.
-This design feature of the FuG 230 Straßburg receiver installation is not entirely unlike the Azon (US contemporary guided bomb), which had its own receiving antennas placed in the quartet of diagonal struts bracing the fixed sections of its tail fins.
+Fritz X was guided by a Kehl-Straßburg radio control link, which sent signals to the movable spoilers in the thick vertical and horizontal tail fin surfaces, within the annular tail fin structure.
+This control system was also used for the unarmoured, rocket-boosted Henschel Hs 293 anti-ship ordnance, first deployed on 25 August 1943.
+The Straßburg receiver antenna installations on the Fritz X were aerodynamically integrated into the trailing edge of the annular surfaces of the tail fin, non-metallically encapsulated within four "bulged" sections in the trailing edge.
+This design feature of the FuG 230 Straßburg receiver installation is like the Azon (US contemporary guided bomb), which had its receiving antennas placed in the four diagonal struts bracing the fixed sections of its tail fins.

 Minimum launch height was 4,000 m – although 5,500 m was preferred – and a range of 5 km was necessary.
 As it was an MCLOS-guidance ordnance design, the operator had to keep the bomb in sight at all times (a tail flare was provided, as with the Azon, to assist the operator in tracking the weapon) and the control aircraft had to hold course, which made evading gunfire or fighters impossible.
 Approximately 1,400 examples, including trial models, were produced.